lucia990/ADM_GROUP-30_HW_4/README.md

 ### main.ipynb
 In this file we implemented the solutions to the exercises of the HW-4.
-### AlgorithmicQuestion.ipynb
+### NEW_AlgorithmicQuestion.ipynb

-There is the solution to the Algorithmic questions of the HW-4.
+EDIT: there is an update of the AlgorithmQuestion.ipynb file.
+In OLD_AlgorithmicQuestion.ipynb there is the wrong notebook.
+The right one is contained in NEW_AlgorithmicQuestio.ipynb.
+This change has been approved by TAs in the date 19/12/2022.
 ### Commandline.sh
 Bash script.
 ### Second_Question.ipynb